Hyperoperation/Hyperoperation/README.md

 Hey, I'm Hyperoperation!

 I've been interested in computer science for four years so far and have lately been working on some projects.
-My other interests are mathematics, business, linguistics, economics, finance, physics, and others.
-My hobbies include competitive programming, competitive math, and competitive typing.
+Some of my general interests include math, computer science, competitive typing, competitive programming, investing, finance and business.

-Goals: Entrepreneurship, CEO, Quant, SWE
+Goals: Entrepreneurship, Quant, SWE